centreon/centreon-documentation/versioned_docs/version-21.10/integrations/plugin-packs/procedures/operatingsystems-windows-nsclient-05-nrpe.md

 ## Troubleshooting

-Please find all the troubleshooting documentation for NRPE checks in the [dedicated chapter](../tutorials/troubleshooting-plugins.md#nrpe-checks) of the Centreon documentation.
+Please find the troubleshooting documentation for NRPE checks in the [dedicated chapter](../tutorials/troubleshooting-plugins.md#nrpe-checks) of the Centreon documentation.